sentientmachine/TeethClassifierCNN/README.md

 # TeethClassifierCNN
 This classifier displays a green box around faces in video if it detects a person bearing teeth.
 When the face is detected but not bearing teeth, a grey box is shown on the face.
 Confidance is listed on the box.

-All Credit for this project goes to upstream: juanzdev/TeethClassifierCNN  I'm just testing it out and cleaning it up.
+All Credit for this project goes to: [a link](https://github.com/juanzdev/TeethClassifierCNN)  I'm just testing this out and cleaning it up.

-# Demo
+# Demos

 ![TeethClassifierCNN1](teeth_detector.gif?raw=true "Example1")